-23. Doe: budg erence Material Current Capital Improvement Plan (CIP) Current operating budget s Risk-Based SSMP contain up-to-date information about District's resources and get?
-D, describe content and schedule for updates, or provide additional comments for YES response in th Yes • ( 23.
-Doe: budg Current operating budget es Risk-Based SSMP contain up-to-date information about District's resources and get?
-23. Does budg es Risk-Based SSMP contain up-to-date information about District's resources and get? budg get?
-If NO ), describe content and schedule for updates, or provide additional comments for YES response in th ne snace helow ie space below.
-Upd lated in April 2014 District's resources and budget sufficient to support effective sewer system nagement?
-Yes If NO D, describe content and schedule for updates, or provide additional comments for YES response in th ne space below.
-25. Do D District's planning efforts support long-term goals?
-Yes If NO D, describe content and schedule for updates, or provide additional comments for YES response in th ne space below.
+Item Resources and Budget Detail Response 22.
+Reference MaterialCurrent Capital Improvement Plan (CIP)Current operating budget 23.
+Does Risk-Based SSMP contain up-to-date information about District's resources and budget?
+Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in the test of test ne space below.
+24. Are District's resources and budget sufficient to support effective sewer system management?
+Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in th ne space below.
+25. Do District's planning efforts support long-term goals?
+Yes If NO, describe content and schedule for updates, or provide additional comments for YES response in th ne space below.